-Research Problem is the very first step in the Research Process.
+A research problem is the very first step in the research process.
 It necessarily will guide you throughout the entire research work.
 The research problem functions as the base of a research study in fact.
-If it is well formulated, you would expect better research results to implement in practice that is the ultimate aim of a research study.
+If it is well formulated, you would expect better research results to implement in practice which is the ultimate aim of a research study.
 If you want to solve a problem, you must know the problem precisely.
 So, formulating a research problem is much more important.
-We will explain clearly the nature of a research problem & steps of formulating a problem.
+We will explain clearly the nature of a research problem & the steps of formulating a problem.

 What Does Mean Research Problem?

 Research Problem means questions that researchers want to answer or any assumption or assertion that we want to challenge or to investigate.
 These questions can become a research problem or research topic for your study.

 However, most importantly, keep in mind that not all questions can become a research problem.
 Someone can find some research questions extremely difficult to study.
 Significant research questions might happen frequently to us.
 But, the process of transforming them into a research problem or research topic in an effective way is not easy work at all.

 If you are a newbie in research it might seem easy to formulate a research problem.
 But, in fact, it requires considerable knowledge about the study area and Research Methodology.

 If you examine a question closely, you will instantly realize the complexity of formulating an idea into a problem that is researchable.

 For example- if the question is “What impact does social media have on people’s minds?”